kchapelier/node-mathp/README.md

 ## Roadmap

-* Add trigonometric methods
-* Tests for additional methods
-* Froze the API and increment version to 1.0.0
+* Freeze the API and increment version to 1.0.0

 ## Acknowledgement